-Training of basis researcher (mb, be, ring) and maintained equivalency menting in the second called who is currently in a mentored academic position, i.e. postdoctoral training at an academic medical institution, AND either A) within ten years of obtaining their doctoral degree at the time of grant submission OR B) within five (5) years of initiating rare disease research.
+A clinical or basic researcher (MD, DO, PhD, or international equivalent) working in the US or Canada who is currently in a mentored academic position, i.e. postdoctoral training at an academic medical institution, AND either A) within ten years of obtaining their doctoral degree at the time of grant submission OR B) within five (5) years of initiating rare disease research.
 Mentors must be in the proposed research field from the sponsoring institution, assume responsibility, and guide the research.
 Be planning, or actively engaged in, an investigative career in rare disease research.
 An institutional commitment for a faculty appointment is not required at the time of grant submission.
 Still, the applicant should work in a rare disease laboratory or clinical research setting.
 Eligible applicants may hold only one grant from Uplifting Athletes at a time.